-- God bestows on every believer at the moment he is saved, at least one Spiritual gift. - Since each believer is a priest, he is to function in his priesthood as both servants and ambassadors.

-- The Believer's Spiritual gift determines how he is to perform his priestly duties. - Every believer-priest is not on this earth to live for himself, but to live for others.
-(Loving God and loving your neighbors as yourself)
+- God bestows on every believer at the moment he is saved, at least one Spiritual gift. - Since each believer is a priest, he is to function in his priesthood as both servants and ambassadors. - The Believer's Spiritual gift determines how he is to perform his priestly duties. - A believer-priest is not on this earth to live for himself, but to live for others.
+(Love God and love your neighbors as yourself)